-We hold our suppliers to the same standards of integrity to which we hold ourselves.
-An unethical or illegal act by a supplier may hurt PepsiCo's reputation as a world-class company and cause a loss of goodwill in the communities we serve.
-Therefore, all suppliers are expected to follow our Supplier Code of Conduct, and relevant policies and commitments as a condition of doing business with us.
+We expect our suppliers to adhere to the same standards of integrity to which we hold ourselves.
+Therefore, all suppliers, vendors, contractors, consultants, agents and other providers of goods and services who do business with or on behalf of PepsiCo entities worldwide are expected to follow our Supplier Code of Conduct and all other relevant policies as a condition of doing business with us.
 These include:

-These standards are based on international conventions including the Universal Declaration of Human Rights; the International Covenant on Civil and Political Rights; the International Covenant on Economic, Social and Cultural Rights; and the ILO Declaration on Fundamental Principles and Rights at Work.
-Suppliers, vendors, contractors, consultants, agents and other providers of goods and services who do business with PepsiCo entities worldwide are expected to follow this Guideline, where the standards apply.
-Our approach to enhancing supply chain compliance with our policies and commitments is based on:
+Many of these standards are based on international conventions including the Universal Declaration of Human Rights; the International Covenant on Civil and Political Rights; the International Covenant on Economic, Social and Cultural Rights; and the ILO Declaration on Fundamental Principles and Rights at Work.

 Supplier Code of Conduct